Asta Hampe: Economics

 In 1943, she returned to Hamburg and began her second career in economics at the University of Hamburg.
 After the end of the Second World War, with the process of reorganisation and denazification, Hampe's expertise is thought to have made it simpler to continue her career.
 In 1947, she received her doctorate for her dissertation on "The Influence of War-Related Building Destruction on Urban Land Credit".
 She became a staff member in important housing associations and, from 1951, assistant to Prof. Dr. Albert von Mühlenfels and a lecturer in statistics at the University of Hamburg.

 In 1957, Hampe habilitated (post doctoral work) with the economic theory paper: 'Die freie Mietpreisbildung'.
-She then became an associate professor at the University of Hamburg, and in 1962 she was awarded the newly created chair of 'Economic Statistics' at the Faculty of Law and Political Science at Philipps University in Marburg.
+She then became an associate professor at the University of Hamburg.
+In 1962, she was awarded the newly created chair of 'Economic Statistics' at the Faculty of Law and Political Science at Philipps University in Marburg.
 There she had the unique opportunity to completely rebuild this subject, which she did with passion.
 A generation of economists was shaped by her.

 From 1968-69, she held a professor position at the Philips University in Marburg.

 Membership of the Women's Engineering Society

-Records from the Women's Engineering Society (WES) show that professor Hampe was an active member.
-She provided a listing for herself in the 1935 Register of Women Engineers and, in the same year, attended the thirteenth annual conference for the society speaking to delegates about her experiences as an engineer in Germany.
+Hampe became a member of the Women's Engineering Society (WES) in 1929, becoming the society's first German member.
+Hampe was an active WES member, She provided a listing for herself in the 1935 Register of Women Engineers and, in the same year, attended the thirteenth annual conference for the society speaking to delegates about her experiences as an engineer in Germany.
 In response to the toast by Amy Johnson (under her married name Mrs. J Mollison) to women engineers across the world, Hampe is reported to have outlined some of the changes for women in engineering in Germany following the election of the National Socialist party, though mostly there were training opportunities for women and some employment options.
 In The Woman Engineer in 1986, there is a listing for Professor Dr. Asta Hampe as a full member.